JayneLawley/Project-1-Healthcare-Insurance-Cost/README.md

+# ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)
-# Project 1 Healthcare Insurance Cost
+## Project 1 Healthcare Insurance Cost

-**Project Healthcare Insurance**
 This project explores how personal and geographic factors (such as age, gender, BMI, smoking status, and region) influence insurance costs.
 The aim is to examine patterns and relationships in the data to better understand what drives variations in healthcare charges, using visual exploration and summary insights to explain the findings.

-# ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

 ## Dataset Content
 * The dataset contains information about individual's age, gender, body mass index (BMI), number of children, smoking status, and region within the United States in relation to the medical insurance charges they were charged.

 ## Business Requirements
 * To understand how different geographical, personal and lifestyle factors affect healthcare insurance costs in the United States, in order to improve cost estimation, support pricing strategies and identify areas of customer risk.

-## Hypothesis and how to validate?
+## Hypothesis and how to validate
+**Hypotheses:**
 * People who smoke are likely to have higher medical healthcare insurance charges than those who don’t.
 * Higher BMI may also be linked to increased medical healthcare insurance charges.
 * Medical healthcare insurance charges increase with age.